filippoCaste/DeepBlocks-MS-thesis/backend/execution_service/README.md

 - `ExportNetwork` which receives the user preference to export the file (can be either `onnx` or a `pth` file) and returns the file.
 - `ForwardBlock` which receives the network and checks each block by forwarding it.
 Returns a message.

-From the `proto/proto.proto` file you can inspect how the response is structured.
+From the `proto/proto.proto` file you can inspect how the requests and the responses are structured.